 Conclusion

 The primary aim of this article was to investigate the contradictory effects of contact.
 Is it possible that contact can both reduce and increase prejudice?
 A large literature in social psychology has demonstrated that good quality interpersonal contact reduces prejudice (Pettigrew & Tropp, 2006; 2013).
-At the same time, research on neighbourhood diversity, neighbourhood resegregation, and the consequences of contact in conflict situations indicates that intergroup contact might actually promote hostile and prejudiced attitudes.
+At the same time, research on neighbourhood diversity, neighbourhood re-segregation, and the consequences of contact in conflict situations indicates that intergroup contact might actually promote hostile and prejudiced attitudes.
 This begs the question about whether these contradictory effects can be reconciled.
 What are the limits to the generalizability of each of the contradictory effects; and how do individuals manage the contradiction?

 To investigate these questions, we coined the term ‘frontier contact’ to describe a form of contact associated with living on the boundaries between groups.
 We defined the concept spatially and experientially in terms of physical closeness, subjective perceptions of closeness, and the visceral experience of being able to see, hear and smell the outgroup.
-This definition was appropriate to the close residential contact between formal and informal residents we studied, but the spatial condition and experience of being on a frontier between groups may take many forms, as is testified by the variety of migrations and segregations among the populations of the world, old and new.
+This definition was appropriate to the close residential contact between formal and informal residents we studied, but the spatial condition and experience of being on a frontier between groups may take many forms, as is testified to by the variety of migrations and segregations among the populations of the world, old and new.

 We get a glimpse of the social psychological experience of frontier contact from the map depicting the geographic distribution of threat across Northdale (Figure 1).
 Residents living in the immediate physical proximity or in eyeshot of an informal settlement were more likely to feel threatened by the possibility of crime, physical attack and damage to property.
-On the other hand, those areas of the neighbourhood that were physically separated from informal settlements by streams were far less to experience such threat.
+On the other hand, those areas of the neighbourhood that were physically separated from informal settlements by streams were far less likely to experience such threat.

 We investigated the contradictory effects of interpersonal and frontier contract by running a series of structural equation models, investigating how each kind of contact affected prejudice, through the mediators of threat, empathy and negative emotions.
 Past research has shown that these variables mediate the relationship between interpersonal contact and prejudice reduction.
 We sought to determine whether the same factors would mediate the relationship between frontier contact and prejudice production.
 Figure 2 shows that frontier contact was not directly correlated with prejudice, but had a powerful effect on prejudice through the mediating variables of threat and negative emotions.
 Staying near to an informal settlement promoted threat and negative emotions, which in turn increased prejudice.
 It is unlikely that more residents with higher levels of threat and negative emotions chose to live near informal settlements, giving grounds to believe that the effects are in the causal direction depicted by the model.

 In direct contrast to these effects and in line with the expectations of contact theory, good quality interpersonal contact was directly associated with reduced prejudice.
 This effect was equally strong for residents living in the threat regions near to or far away from the informal settlements.
 In addition for those living far from informal settlements, the prejudice reduction effect of good quality interpersonal contact was attributable to reduce negative emotions.
-Surprisingly, the reduced threat and increased empathy associated with good quality contact did not translate into reduced prejudice, either among the either sample living close to or far from an informal settlement.
+Surprisingly, the reduced threat and increased empathy associated with good quality contact did not translate into reduced prejudice, among either of the samples living close to or far from an informal settlement.